 We always advise people to use only reef-safe sunscreens like these bonafides that we LOVE from Stream2Sea.

-Honestly, in this particular case, I’d really ask you to consider keeping your sun protection strictly to the hats and physical clothing while in the mangroves, themselves, so they can stay as pristine as they possibly can (they’re already stressed out…).
+Honestly, if doing this particular excursion, I’d really ask you to consider keeping your sun protection strictly to the hats and physical clothing while in the mangroves, themselves, so they can stay as pristine and productive as they possibly can (they’re already stressed out…).

 But if you have to use some on your face and neck, etc., of course, I understand the caution against skin damage (I’m very prone to sunburn, etc., so I get it).
 But, if you can hold off until the SUP portion is finished, well…every little bit counts.